Education in China: Development

-The education fundings provided by the central and provincial governments varies across regions, and those in the rural areas are notably lower than those in major urban areas.
-Families must supplement money provided to the school by the government with tuition fees, which means that some children have much less.
-However, parents place a very high value on education and make great personal sacrifices to send their children to school and university.
 Illiteracy in the young and mid-aged population has fallen from over 80 percent down to five percent.
-The system trained some 60 million mid- or high-level professionals and near 400 million laborers to the junior or senior high school level.
-Today, 250 million Chinese get three levels of school education, (elementary, junior, and senior high school) doubling the rate of increase in the rest of the world during the same period.
+The system trained some 60 million mid-or high-level professionals and almost 400 million laborers to the junior or senior high school level.
+Today, 250 million Chinese get three levels of school education (elementary, junior, and senior high school), doubling the rate of increase in the rest of the world during the same period.
 Net elementary school enrollment has reached 98.9 percent, and the gross enrollment rate in junior high schools 94.1 percent.
+As of 2015, the government-operated primary and lower secondary (junior high) schools in China have 28.8 million students.

+Chinese high school students won multiple gold medals every year consistently at many International Science Olympiad Competitions like the International Biology Olympiad, the International Olympiad on Astronomy and Astrophysics, the International Olympiad in Informatics, the International Earth Science Olympiad, the International Mathematical Olympiad, the International Physics Olympiad and the International Chemistry Olympiad.
+As of 2022, China ranks first in the all-time medal count at the International Mathematical Olympiad with highest goal medals since its first participation in 1985.
+China also ranks first in the all-time medal count at the International Physics Olympiad, the International Chemistry Olympiad, and the International Olympiad in Informatics.